tutumcloud/support-docs/feature-reference/auto-destroy.md

-**Autodestroy** is a Tutum feature that when enabled on an service, will automatically terminate containers when they stop (destroying all data within the container).
+**Autodestroy** is a Tutum feature that when enabled on a service, will automatically terminate containers when they stop (destroying all data within the container).
 This is useful for one-off actions which store results in a external system.
 It can be set with the following values:

 -   **OFF**: if the container stops, regardless of the exit code, Tutum will not terminate it and will it in **Stopped** state.